 Fatal vehicle fire leaves man dead in Stittsville, Ont.

-The Ottawa Police Service says one person was found dead in a vehicle that was on fire Sunday morning in Stittsville, Ont.
+Ottawa Police Service says one person was found dead in a vehicle that was on fire Sunday morning in Ottawa's west end.

-Police responded to the 2000 block of Speedway Road to a report of a vehicle on fire around 7:30 a.m.
+Police responded to the 2000 block of Speedway Road west of Stittsville to a report of a vehicle on fire around 7:30 a.m.

-Officers found the dead man inside the car when they arrived on the scene.
+Officers found a man dead inside the car when they arrived on the scene.

 Police did not provide further information.